newsboat/newsboat/doc/internal/docker.md

 These containers can be used for continuous testing, and also locally if you feel like it.

 Each Docker container is described by a "Dockerfile".
-We keep ours in "docker" directory.
+We keep ours in the "docker" directory.

 To use a container, you need to build its image first.
 For example, let's create one that we use for cross-compiling from amd64 to i686: